OpenBankProject/API-Explorer-II/README.md

 This application is used to explore OBP APIs and interact with the data and services in the context of the logged in user.

+This application will gradually replace the original API Explorer.

 ## Install the Prerequisite Software